 profine GmbH – an international profile group – is a leading manufacturer of PVC-U profiles for windows and doors and a renowned provider of shutter systems and PVC sheets.
 With its KBE, KÖMMERLING, and TROCAL brands, the group, having a payroll of 3,300, supplies its products to 70 countries and has an international standing at 29 sites in 22 countries. profine Group has production facilities in Germany, France, Italy, Spain, Russia, India, Ukraine, the USA and China, and its head office is located in Troisdorf, North Rhine-Westphalia in Germany.

 Enquire Now for PVC Sheets

-  WFM had an in-depth discussion with Dr. Peter Mrosik, Owner and CEO of profine Group, on fenestration market in India and the progress of uPVC windows in the market.
-We also discussed about profine Group’s products, its USP and on the company’s future plans for India.
+WFM had an in-depth discussion with Dr. Peter Mrosik, Owner and CEO of profine Group, on the fenestration market in India and the progress of uPVC windows in the market.
+We also discussed profine Group’s products, its USP and on the company’s future plans for India.
 Mr. Farid Khan, Director & CEO, Profine India Window Technology Pvt Ltd also shared his views on certain subjects.
 Here are the excerpts…

 WFM: When did you start the business in India and tell us about your journey since then.

 Dr. Peter Mrosik (PM): We started the business in India in the year 2005 and have now been here for the past 11 years.
 But the real progress in business was observed after 2013.
 I have been owning the profine Group since 2012.
 Our first factory in India became operational at Vadodara (Baroda) in 2013.